-Sierra Leone has a chronic shortage of qualified medical staff working within the health services, To address this, The Kambia Appeal runs a scholarship programme to enable health sector staff from Kambia District to have the opportunity to train for higher qualifications within Sierra Leone on the understanding that they return to the district once qualified.
+Sierra Leone has a chronic shortage of qualified medical staff working within the health services, To address this, The Kambia Appeal ran a scholarship programme for a number of years to enable health sector staff from Kambia District to have the opportunity to train for higher qualifications within Sierra Leone on the understanding that they return to the district once qualified.

 Our first scholarship programme, which started in 2006, supported the training of new Community Health Officers (CHOs) at N’Jallah University in Bo in Sierra Leone.
 In exchange for bursaries covering tuition fees, accommodation and living allowances, scholars agreed to work for the health services in Kambia for a minimum of three years once qualified.
 Via this programme we have funded 12 new CHOs for Kambia.